 The couple relocated to Australia in the 80s, and were asked to provide a theme tune to a new soap opera called Ramsay Street.
 Trent and Hatch agreed to have a go, but weren’t sure about the title due to its similarity to Coronation Street.
 They worked on a song called Neighbours instead, and within 24 hours they had written it, called Barry Crocker in to sing it, and left it with the show’s producers, who loved it so much, they changed the title to match the song.

 Trent and Hatch had two children together, but the relationship dissolved and they separated in 1995 before divorcing in 2002.
 She remarried three years later, and moved to Menorca, Spain with new husband Colin Gregory.
-She had been working on her autobiography when she died in 2015 after a long illness, aged 74.
+She had been working on her autobiography when she died on 21 March 2015 after a long illness, aged 74.

 Written by: Tony Hatch & Jackie Trent